telerik/winforms-docs/editors/textboxcontrol/autocomplete.md

 * The __AutoCompleteDisplayMember__ property specifies the particular data to be displayed in a RadTextBoxControl auto-completion drop down.

 To set the __AutoCompleteDataSource__ property, select the __AutoCompleteDataSource__ property in the Properties window, click the drop-down arrow to display all existing data sources on the form.
-Click the Add Project Data Source link and follow the instructions in the Data Source Configuration Wizard to add a data source to your project.
+Click the `Add Project Data Source` link and follow the instructions in the `Data Source Configuration Wizard` to add a data source to your project.
 You can use databases, web services, or objects as data sources.

 ![editors-textboxcontrol-autocomplete 001](images/editors-textboxcontrol-autocomplete001.png)

 To set the __AutoCompleteDisplayMember__ property, first set the data source property.
-Then, select a value for the __AutoCompleteDisplayMember__ property from the drop-down list in the Properties window.
+Then, select a value for the __AutoCompleteDisplayMember__ property from the drop-down list in the `Properties` window.

 ## Auto-completion in unbound mode

-To use auto-completion without specifying a data source, you need to populate the items which will be used for completing the input string in RadTextBoxControl, in the __Items__ collection of the control:
+To use auto-completion without specifying a data source, you need to populate the items which will be used for completing the input string in __RadTextBoxControl__, in the __Items__ collection of the control:

 {{source=..\SamplesCS\Editors\TextBoxControl.cs region=AddAutoCompleteItems}}
 {{source=..\SamplesVB\Editors\TextBoxControl.vb region=AddAutoCompleteItems}}